evilC/AHK-Universal-Joystick-Remapper/README.txt

 Usage Instructions:

-Stage 1 - Initial testing
+Stage 1 - Initial setup
 -------------------------
 1) Make sure a joystick is plugged in and Double click ujr.exe - you should see a GUI.
 2) Go into the Bindings tab and bind something to QuickBind.
-In this example I sall assume you used F2 eg to bind to F2: Tick "Program Mode", click the mouse in the box on the "QuickBind" row in the "Keyboard" column Hit F2, untick "Program Mode"
+In this example I sall assume you used F2 eg to bind to F2: Tick "Program Mode", click the mouse in the box on the "QuickBind" row in the "Keyboard" column, then Hit F2
+   IMPORTANT!!
+When done changing bindings, ALWAYS be sure to untick "Program Mode"
 3) Go to the "Axes" tab.
    There are 8 rows in this tab, each representing an axis on the virtual controller.
    On the first row, set "Virtual Axis" to 1, set "Phystical Stick ID" to 1 and "Physical Axis" to 1.